 Governor: No woman has served as governor of American Samoa.

-Legislature: One out of 39 seats (3%) is held by a women.
+Legislature: Two out of 39 seats (5.1%) are held by a women.
 This is the lowest of any state or territory in the country.

 Delegate to the U.S. House: Republican Amata Coleman Radewagen has served as American Samoa's first female non-voting delegate since 2015.